EDCD/EDDI/SpeechResponder/Variables.md

 	- 'name' name of mission
 	- 'status' status (active, complete, failed) of the mission
 	- 'originsystem' origin system of the mission
+	- 'sourcesystem' source system for 'source and return' and 'salvage' missions
+	- 'sourcebody' station for 'source and return' missions, body for 'salvage' missions
 	- 'type' type (altruism, delivery, massacre, etc) of the mission
 	- 'legal' true if the mission is legal
 	- 'shared' true if the mission was shared by a wing-mate